Want to volunteer for a study at the BIC? See which projects are currently recruiting volunteers, here.

-Bishop Lab - Recent directions in the Bishop lab include investigation of anxiety-related biases in perception and the resolution of perceptual ambiguity, individual differences in face processing (both identity and expression) and trait anxiety influences upon the neural substrate of fear-conditioning.
+Bishop Lab - Recent directions in the Bishop lab include investigation of the neural substrate of anxiety-related biases in perception and attention, the brain basis of individual differences in face processing, and use of computational neuroscience approaches to investigate individual differences in contingency learning with specific regard to fear-conditioning and decision making.

 Bunge Lab - The Bunge lab uses behavioral and brain imaging techniques to examine how we control our thoughts and actions to make them consistent with our internal goals.
 The goal is to elucidate the mechanisms underlying control processes, as well as to characterize the nature of the contributions of the prefrontal cortex and associated brain regions to cognitive control, in children and adults.

-D'Esposito Lab - The D'Esposito laboratory is a cognitive neuroscience research laboratory within the Helen Wills Neuroscience Institute and Department of Psychology at the University of California at Berkeley.
+D'Esposito Lab - The D'Esposito lab is a cognitive neuroscience research laboratory within the Helen Wills Neuroscience Institute and Department of Psychology at the University of California at Berkeley.

 Hsu Lab - The neuroeconomics lab studies the neural basis of economic behavior, including both individual and social aspects.